PrivateDave/pileus-rfcs/text/0001-rfc-process.md

 The intention of giving birth to this standardized way of work is to allow ideas to reach day light early as conceptualized.

 # Guide-level explanation
+## Desired outcomes
+Main conception of desired outcomes used by us reaching out from strategies shared by Totally Optimized Projects.

+### Turn-key model
+#### Required outcome
+"What"

+#### Appropriate experience
+"How"

+Expertice tree weiged in The Seven Stages of Expertice in Software Engineering by Weyland Informatics

+### Transition to deliverables

+RFC document is itself deliverable.
+Any other deliverable should have own RFC proposal.

+### Outcomes path dependency

 ## Repository directory structure
 rfcs/
 +- text\